picasso250/xiaochi-db/README.md

 If you set debug to be true, all SQLs executed will send to `error_log()`

-If you set profile to be true, SQL time can be accessed from logs
+If you set profile to be true, SQL time can be accessed from array `$db->log`.

 ```php
 $db->debug = true;